Travel advice for New Zealand

 While both the North and South Islands have temperate climates, the North Island tends to be warmer and more humid, while the South Island is cooler and more alpine, especially inland.

-Overall, summer (December to February) is ideal for beaches, hiking, and outdoor festivals.
-The North Island thrives with sun-drenched days in the Bay of Islands and Coromandel, while the South Island offers alpine hiking in Fiordland and Abel Tasman.
+Come summer, when North Island serves sun-drenched days in the Bay of Islands and Coromandel, the South Island offers warm-weather alpine hiking in Fiordland and Abel Tasman.

 Winter (June to August) sees the South Island transformed into a snowy playground, and is the time to visit to ski in Queenstown, Wānaka and Methven.
-At the same time, the North Island remains mild
+At the same time, the North Island remains mild.

-For fewer crowds and great weather, the shoulder seasons of spring (SeptemberNovember) and fall (MarchMay) are ideal.
+For fewer crowds and great weather, the shoulder seasons of spring (September–November) and fall (March–May) are ideal.

 In short, visit in summer for outdoor fun and long daylight hours, winter for snow and hot pools, and spring or fall to strike a blissful balance between experiences, costs and crowd levels.